freeradical13/freeradical13.github.io/index.md

     1. Anaphase: The chromatid separate into individual chromatin and each chromatin is pulled towards one centrosome as its kinetochore shrinks.
     1. Telophase: Nuclei form around the separated chromatin, microtubules are broken down, and chromatin become less tightly coiled.
 Mitosis is complete.
 Cytokinesis begins.

+### Genetics

+[Genetics][] is the study of genes and [heredity][] which is the passing of phenotypic traits from parents to offspring.

+A cell is haploid if it has one instance of each chromosome (such as prokaryotes or gametes).
+A cell is [diploid][] if it has two instances of each chromosome (such as most eukaryotic cells formed through sexual reproduction).
+A cell is polyploid if it has two or more instances of each chromosome.
+In polyploids, the matching chromosomes are called [homologs][] (or homologous chromosomes).

+A [locus][] is a fixed position of a gene on homologs.
+If the alleles at a locus are the same, the locus is [homozygous][]; otherwise, [heterozygous][].
+In a heterozygous locus, one allele may be [dominant][] over the other [recessive][] allele meaning that it masks the expression of the recessive allele in the phenotype.
+[Complete dominance][] masks a recessive allele completely in the phenotype.
+[Incomplete dominance][] may create an intermediate phenotype expressing both alleles.
+[Co-dominance][] occurs when both alleles are distinctly expressed in the phenotype.

 ### Prokaryotes

 [Prokaryotes][] are composed of a phospholipid bilayer cell membrane.
 In most prokaryotes, this membrane is surrounded by a stronger, [peptidoglycan cell wall][].
 Everything inside the cell membrane of a prokaryote floats in an aqueous solution called the cytoplasm (or the intracellular matrix).
 The cytoplasm includes an area called the nucleoid which contains the DNA, generally arranged into plasmids.
 Prokaryotes may have flagella used for locomotion and sensing.
 Prokaryotes may have pili which are shorter than flagella and also help with locomotion.